aidlearning/AidLearning-FrameWork/READ.md

 # AidLearnig <br>
-Aid Learning FrameWork is a Linux system with GUI running on Android phone for AI programming without root.
+AidLearning FrameWork is a Linux system with GUI running on Android phone for AI programming without root.
 Aidlearning is also a Python programming framwork for mobile devices.
-In addition to some of the features available in the Linux environment, Aidlearning has supported GUI and neural network environments.
+In addition to some of the features available in the Linux environment, AidLearning has supported GUI and neural network environments.
 For example, Caffe, Tensorflow, Mxnet,Gluoncv, ncnn, Keras,Pytorch are perfectly supported.. <br><br>

 <img src="logo.png" style="width: 500px; height: auto; margin-left: 50px; " /> <br>

-An <b>Linux+Anroid+AI 3IN1</b> project <a href="http://www.aidlearning.tech" >http://aidlearning.tech </a>
+the AidLearning environments of <b>Linux+Anroid+AI 3IN1</b> project <a href="http://www.aidlearning.tech" >http://aidlearning.tech </a>
-Developed and Maintained by students from [CAS](http://english.cas.cn) and [yale](https://www.yale.edu).
+Developed and Maintained by students from [CAS](http://english.cas.cn) and [Yale University](https://www.yale.edu).
 <hr>

 Built with simplicity in mind, <b>ImageAI</b>